Configure Emergency Debris Management

 4. Click the link of the layer or table from which you want to delete records.

-5. In Supported Operations, click Delete Features.
+5. Scroll to Supported Operations and click Delete Features.

 This option is only available when editing has been enabled on the service

-6. In the Where parameter, type the following: ObjectID>0.
+6. In the Where parameter, type ObjectID>0.

-7. In the Async parameter, set the value to: TRUE.
+7. In the Async parameter, set the value to TRUE.

 8. Click Delete Features.